kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   parallelism is unset). `minCount` is mutable to support elastic scaling; all other `spec.scheduling` fields are immutable after creation.
-- The Job controller does not create `Workload`/`PodGroup` when the Job carries an `OwnerReference` to a registered parent workload.
-Higher-level controllers (e.g., `JobSet`) that own the `Workload` set this when they create the Job.
+- The Job controller does not create `Workload`/`PodGroup` when the Job carries an `OwnerReference` to a parent controller that manages the `Workload` (e.g., `JobSet`).
+Such controllers set this `OwnerReference` when they create the Job.
 - Jobs created by `CronJob` are standalone (no parent-workload `OwnerReference`); the Job controller creates one `Workload` and one `PodGroup` per Job for them based on each Job's `spec.scheduling`.